MrGameandCode/SteamRandomProfile/README.md

 - Items to trade to showcase

 ## To do list:
-- Put random emojis on the description in your profile
 - Random items to showcase (`NOT` to trade)
 - Random screenshots
 - Random workshop item